Drink lots of water

 Include fibre in your diet

 Fibre aids digestion, prevents constipation, and lowers cholesterol.
 This in turn can aid weight loss.
-Good sources of fibre include; wholegrain foods, fruit, vegetables, brand and wheat.
+Good sources of fibre include; wholegrain foods, fruit, vegetables and wheat.

 Understand portion size